 It can be overwhelming to keep track of all of your credit card’s perks, especially if you don’t know which ones it offers.

 When you first received the card, you may have also received a benefits guide.
 If you still have it, check that guide to get a deep dive into your card’s perks.
-You may also be able to access the benefits guide online, just check your card issuer’s website, and be sure to read the fine print for any benefit you want to use.
+You may also be able to access the benefits guide online — just check your card issuer’s website, and be sure to read the fine print for any benefit you want to use.

 Once you know what’s available to you, start thinking about ways to keep those perks at the top of your mind.
 Here are just a few tips.